Updated: July 2020

 In other words, PMI (or more specifically, the agency contracted to do this work) look at what a project manager actually does day-to-day and link this back to the qualification.

 If they didn’t, you’d find that the PMP exam was still based on the ways of working we had back when the certification was first introduced.

 This latest analysis from PMI has shown, as is to be expected, that the project manager’s role has evolved.
 Plus PMI want to put more emphasis on Agile ways of working.
 The exam is being updated to reflect that.

 When is the PMP® exam changing?

-It was going to change in November but now the date is 11 January 2016.
-That’s to give all the training and e-learning providers like Pocket Prep time to prepare for the change, plus notice for candidates who would rather take the exam under the current arrangements.
+It was going to change at the end of 2019, then 1 July 2020.
+That was to give all the training and e-learning providers time to prepare for the change, plus notice for candidates who would rather take the exam under the current arrangements.

 What is changing?

 There are currently 5 knowledge domains.
 This is changing and in the new exam content outline, there are only three.
 These are: